On the Deddens algebras of a class of bounded operators: Abstract

 \section{Abstract}

-In this paper we investigate the relation between Deddense and spectral radius algebras of two bounded linear operators that there is a similarity between them.
-Also, the Deddense and spectral radius algebras related to rank one operators, operators that are similar to a rank one operators, operators that are majorized by a rank one operators and quasi-isometry operators are characterized.
-Moreover, we apply the mentioned results to the class of weighted conditional type operators on the Hilbert space $L^2(\mu)$.
+In this paper, we investigate the relation between the Deddens and spectral radius algebras of two bounded linear operators, noting a similarity between them.
+Additionally, we characterize the Deddens and spectral radius algebras related to rank one operators, operators that are similar to rank one operators, operators that are majorized by rank one operators, and quasi-isometry operators.
+Furthermore, we apply these results to the class of weighted conditional type operators on the Hilbert space $L^2(\mu)$.